-The ATSB is investigating a collision with terrain involving Robinson R22 Beta, VH-KNG, at Adavale, Queenland, on 27 March 2025.
+The ATSB is investigating a ditching in floodwater involving Robinson R22 Beta, VH-KNG, at Adavale, Queensland, on 27 March 2025.

 After briefly touching down on a demountable building roof and embarking a passenger, the helicopter took off, but performance was insufficient for continued safe flight and the pilot subsequently conducted a controlled landing into the water, in the shelter of a nearby building.
 Both occupants evacuated safely from the upright, but partially submerged, helicopter.
 However, the pilot was swept away by the current and was later rescued from a downstream tree.
 The passenger was rescued from the water near the accident site by a swift water rescue team some hours after the accident.